sandiegojs/sandiegojs.github.com/_posts/2016/2016-01-16-annual-update.md

 ### Opening thoughts :)

 The organizers for the SanDiego.js Community did something different at the beginning of this year.
 We got together for a kick-off meeting to talk about what we did in 2015, and what our goals are for 2016.
-In hindsight, I don't now why we haven't done this before.
+In hindsight, we don't now why we haven't done this before.

 We have a lot of great changes in store for this year and always welcome feedback.
 So please take the time to look over our ideas, and share your thoughts in the comments!